LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 - You can only extend one class, but you may implement many interfaces.
 - You can extend a class and implement an interface at the same time.
-- By declaring variables and parameters as interface types, you make your useful for a much wider variety of situations.
+- By declaring variables and parameters as interface types, you make your code useful for a much wider variety of situations.
 - When you declare properties and return types to be interface types, you decouple code using your classes from the actual class types you use.
 This means that you are free to change the specific implementation of your classes without affecting those using them.
 For example, if from a public method you returned an object of type `Iterable<Job>` then you would be free to change the method's internal structure to use, say, a [HashSet](http://docs.oracle.com/javase/8/docs/api/java/util/HashSet.html) instead of an [ArrayList](http://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).

 Remember that you don't need to start creating interfaces to use their power!
 When working with collections, in particular, think about the behaviors that your code requires, and declare variables and parameters to be interface types if you only need to use specific behaviors such as ordering or iteration.